HPInc/Anyware-Certification/README.md

 > [Anyware Trusted Zero Client Guide Link](https://anyware.hp.com/web-help/trusted-endpoints/trusted-zero-client/current/)

 > [!IMPORTANT]
-> A Trusted Zero Client cannot be used without an Anyware Trust Center.
+> A Trusted Zero Client cannot be used without Registering to a Trust Center.

 > [!TIP]
 > **Key Takeaway:** Reader should be able to describe the HP Anyware Trusted Zero Client
-> and navigate the administrator guide.
-Provide guidance on system requirements and setup.
+> navigate the administrator guide.
+Provide guidance on system requirements and intial setup.